 It was the first prison to hold prisoners in individual cells.
 The last male prisoner left the prison in 1916 and it was officially closed in 1927.

 Bodmin Jail has undergone a major refurbishment with part of it being turned into a hotel.
-If you’ve visited in the past, it may be time to go back.

 At one time, the National Justice Museum was a one stop shop for criminals.
-It acted as a Victorian police station, gaol, courtroom and execution site.
+It acted as a Victorian police station, jail, courtroom and execution site.
 Public executions were held on the front steps of the building.

 Richard Parker was the last person to be executed on the front steps.
 His crime was murdering his parents after a drunken row.